chris060986/esp8266-dht-local-temp-server/README.md

 Creates a simple asynchronous webserver on a NodeMCU to show up temperature an humidity.
 As sensor DHT22 is used.
 Before installing code on NodeMCU make sure to upload files from data folder and replace placeholder for **HOSTNAME**, **WLAN_SSID** and **WIFI_SECURE_KEY**

 ### Api
-`http://<hostname>/` Returns the file *./WebServer/data/index.html*, replacing placeholder for temperature and humidity.
+`http://<hostname>/` Returns the file *./WebServer/data/index.html*, replacing placeholder for temperature and humidity with actually read values from sensor.

 `http://<hostname>/temp` Returns the temperature in °C as a string, e.g. `20.1`.